boandme/airline-sim/README.md

 # airline-sim
-fun stuff with airline simulation
+fun stuff with airline simulation.
+It is a python program.